gauteh/abunchoftags/README.md

-1. Synchronize tags local-to-remote (`-t`), now all tag changes done in the notmuch db are synchronized with the message files (preferably using a `lastmod:` query [1] which catches messages where  have been done after the revision of the db at the time of the last remote-to-local synchronization)
+1. Synchronize tags local-to-remote (`-t`), now all tag changes done in the notmuch db are synchronized with the message files (preferably using a `lastmod:` query [1] which catches messages where changes have been done after the revision of the db at the time of the last remote-to-local synchronization)

 1. Save the current unix time: `$ before_offlineimap=$( date +%s )`